Key Insights into the Seven Forex Majors

 USDCAD INFORMATION

-USDCAD or else the 'Loonie' is a popular Forex pair in America.
-The Canadian Dollar is a pure commodity currency due to the close ties between the Canadian economy and the oil industry.
+USD/CAD, also known as the ‘Loonie’, is a popular Forex pair in the Americas.
+The Canadian Dollar is considered a pure commodity currency due to the strong link between the Canadian economy and the oil industry.

 (↑) Historical High: 1.6196 (2002)